Effects of Drugs & Alcohol on the Circulatory System

 This system is responsible for carrying hormones, nutrients, and oxygen to the rest of the body.
 The circulatory system also removes carbon dioxide from the system.
 Two important blood pathways are located in the heart.

-Heavy misuse of drugs is known to cause problems with the circulatory system, according to the National Institute on Drug Abuse (NIDA).
+Heavy misuse of drugs is known to cause problems with the circulatory system, according to a publication featured in the British Medical Journal (BMJ).

 Other drugs known to affect the cardiovascular system include MDMA, mescaline, GHB, prescription stimulants, and CNS depressants.

 If you believe you or someone you love may be struggling with addiction, let us hear your story and help you determine a path to treatment.